awsandy/workspaces/README.md

 # Handy AWS WorkSpaces Information

-## Using the PCioP client with USB devices
+## Using the PCiOP client with USB devices

-* The USB passthrough only works with the Windows software PCioP client.
+* The USB passthrough only works with the Windows software PCiOP client.
 * Also within the WorkSpace Windows instance itself a specific Teradici Group Policy setting must be made

 Download the PCioP client: